safesoftware/FMETraining/ServerAuthoring6AdvancedWorkflows/Exercise2.md

 Locate the workspace in the Server web interface and run it to make sure it runs to completion.
 It will run each of the two helper workspaces in turn.

 Don't worry that FME reports zero features written.
 That only refers to the parent workspace (not the helper workspaces).
-Evidence of success will be the log and new output files (sl3, gdb) in the resources folder:
+Evidence of success will be the log, Jobs page (which will show the two helper workspaces run before the parent workspace finishes), and new output files (sl3, gdb) in the resources folder:

 ![](./Images/Img6.225.Ex2.OutputDatasetsInResources.png)